 We try to avoid pasta around here.
 When we do give in, it’s usually for brown rice pasta and quinoa noodles.
 But this recipe almost makes me believe I’ll never cook with pasta again.
-You’ll see what I mean when you try it out.
+You’ll see what I mean when you try out the Zucchini Chicken “Lo Mein”.
 The “secret” to this zucchini chicken lo mein is spiralized zucchini.
 The zucchini noodles camouflage themselves so well with the spices, meats, and vegetables that it actually does seem like you are eating pasta.
-Jump to the recipe for Zucchini Chicken “Lo Mein”.

 Spiralizing may seem like a daunting task, but it’s actually fun and very unique.
 I was never good at hiding vegetables until we got a spiralizer.
 It definitely changed my thoughts on zucchini, and like I said, it has made me a believer in amazing pasta-less dishes.
 We use this Tri-Blade Vegetable Spiral Slicer and it has never failed us for any of our needs.